ashirwa/High-School-Projects/README.md

 Here is a short description of all of the projects in this repository.

-Speeding Fine Project
+Grade Calculator (Java, BBEdit)
+A Java application that computes weighted final grades based on four assessment components and their respective percentages.
+The project emphasizes control flow, input validation, and exception handling to ensure accurate and reliable calculations.

-A small program designed to calculate speeding fines based on user input and predefined rules.
-This project focused on conditional logic, input validation, and applying real world constraints to produce accurate outputs.
+Speed Limit Fine Calculator and Play-Date Distance Calculator (Racket, DrRacket) Two small Racket programs designed to perform rule based and numerical calculations.
+These projects focus on conditional logic, variable handling, and applying mathematical reasoning to compute correct outputs.

-Right Angle Triangle Project

-A Python program that determines whether three given values can form a right angle triangle.
-This project reinforced mathematical logic, condition checking, and structured problem solving using geometric principles.
+Right-Angle Triangle Test and ISBN Calculator (Python, Visual Studio Code) Python programs that evaluate numerical inputs to determine geometric validity and verify ISBN numbers.
+These projects demonstrate multi value computation, logical checks, and structured problem solving.

-LRU Cache Project
+LRU Cache (Python, Visual Studio Code)

-An implementation of a Least Recently Used (LRU) cache with a fixed capacity, designed to manage key value pairs efficiently.
-This project emphasized data structures, cache eviction strategies, and optimizing access patterns in Python.
+An implementation of a Least Recently Used cache with a fixed capacity of three key value pairs.
+This project focuses on data structures, cache eviction strategies, and efficient management of limited resources.

-Grade Calculator Project

-A Java based application that calculates weighted grades using multiple assessment components and percentage inputs.
-This project focused on control flow, error handling, and building reliable calculations with user friendly input validation.